Future Students Alumni Library Athletics & Recreation

 • small appliances (such as microwaves, toasters, kettles).

-Any small appliances brought into residence must be CSA/ULC approved and are only permitted to be used within the kitchen.
+Any small appliances brought into residence must be CSA/ULC approved and not on the Government of Canada's recall list.
+Appliances are only permitted to be used within the kitchen.

 We recommend that you pack dishes, utensils, and cookware enough for just yourself prior to moving into residence.
 Typically on move-in day, students in the apartment can decide among themselves who will bring items that they need for the apartment in terms of small appliances (like microwave, toaster, kettles, coffee makers).